Bouldering Gyms | The Very Best Bouldering Gyms In The UK New

 Ice Factor – Kinlochleven

 Sure, the main attraction of Ice Factor may be the largest indoor ice climbing wall in the world.
-However, climbers more familiar with their hands than they are with ice picks will testify that Ice Factor’s impressive variety of roped climbing routes, twinned with a popular bouldering room, more than suffices to warrant their inclusion in our list of the best bouldering gyms in the UK.
+However, climbers more familiar with their hands than they are with ice picks will testify that Ice Factor’s impressive variety of roped climbing routes, twinned with a popular bouldering wall area, more than suffices to warrant their inclusion in our list of the best bouldering gyms in the UK.

 The routes are also regularly reset by experienced climber Dave Macleod, ensuring that climbers will be kept interested and challenged.
 In addition to these fantastic facilities, Ice Factor places emphasis on welcoming climbers from all walks of life: